mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 ## Authentication

 This document describes API calls for administrative users.
 These calls are intended for users running their own install of Media Cloud.
+Users of the mediacloud.org API should refer instead to the Media Cloud API 2.0 Spec.

 Please refer to the Media Cloud Api spec for general information on how requests should be constructed.
-Because the functionality of the admin api is largely a superset of the regular API, we do not include duplicative information in this document.
+Because the functionality of the admin api is largely a superset of the regular API, we do not include duplicative information in that document.

 ## Write Back API